MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-search.md

 ---
-title: Finding Features and Information | Microsoft Docs
+title: Finding Features and Information (contains video) | Microsoft Docs
 description: This topic describes how to use search to find actions, pages, reports, documentation, and data, as well as other apps and consulting services.
 author: bholtorf
 ms.service: dynamics365-business-central